-- The psycho-social dimension of the situation.

-- Special attention for groups at risk.

-- Access to the affected population.

-- Insecurity and violence.

-- Distribution systems.

-- The possible long term implications and environmental impact of the interventions proposed.

-- An assessment report is produced that covers key areas and appropriate recommendations which are immediately shared with national and local authorities, representatives of the affected population and participating agencies.
+An assessment report is produced that covers key areas and appropriate recommendations which are immediately shared with national and local authorities, representatives from the affected population and participating agencies.

+1. Internationally accepted procedures for initial assessment: see WHO (1999).

-- 1. During the acute phase of an emergency, the crude mortality rate (CMR) for the whole population and the under-5 mortality rate (U-5MR) for children under five years of age are very important indicators of the overall status of the affected population. - 2.
-The following method is used to calculate crude mortality rates over short periods of time (<1 month). - a) Total the deaths for a given number of days. - b) Divide the total by the number of days over which data were gathered this gives the average number of deaths per day. - c) Divide this number by the size of the affected population. - d) Multiply by 10,000 for a daily crude mortality rate. - 3.
-Timeliness is of the essence for the initial assessment, which should be carried out as soon as possible after the disaster.
+2. Indicators of overall health status: during the acute phase of an emergency, the crude mortality rate (CMR) for the whole population and the under-5 mortality rate (U-5MR) for children under five years of age are very important indicators of the overall status of the affected population.

+3. Crude mortality rates: the following method is used to calculate crude mortality rates over short periods of time (<1 month).

+a) Total the deaths for a given number of days.

+b) Divide the total by the number of days over which data were gathered - this gives the average number of deaths per day.

+c) Divide this number by the size of the affected population.

+d) Multiply by 10,000 for a daily crude mortality rate.

+4. Timeliness: timeliness is of the essence for the initial assessment, which should be carried out as soon as possible after the disaster.
 If required there should be an immediate response to critical needs at the same time.
-A report should be generated as soon as possible after arrival at the site of the disaster, though this depends on the particular event and the wider situation. - 4.
-People who are able to collect information from all groups in the affected population in a culturally acceptable manner should be included, especially with regard to gender and language skills.
+A report should be generated as soon as possible after arrival at the site of the disaster, though this depends on the particular event and the wider situation.

+5. People conducting the assessment: people who are able to collect information from all groups in the affected population in a culturally acceptable manner should be included, especially with regard to gender analysis and language skills.
+Ideally, there should be a balance in the numbers of men and women taking part.